opencv/opencv/doc/py_tutorials/py_photo/py_hdr/py_hdr.markdown

 Exercises
 ---------
-1. Try all tonemap algorithms: cv::TonemapDrago, cv::TonemapDurand, cv::TonemapMantiuk and cv::TonemapReinhard
+1. Try all tonemap algorithms: cv::TonemapDrago, cv::TonemapMantiuk and cv::TonemapReinhard
 2. Try changing the parameters in the HDR calibration and tonemap methods.